m3steele/xm-labs-PostMan-APIs/README.md

-### Add members to Group Roster from Data File
+### Add Members to Group Roster from Data File
 - This runner will Add members to the Group Roster.
 - Group Roster are people in the group but not on any shift.
-- If you would like to add people to a shift you will need to use a different runner.
+- If you would like to add people to a shift you will need to use the *Add Members to Shift from Data File* runner above.
+- Users/Members must already exist in xMatters.
+- Groups must already exist in xMatters.

 **Data File Format**: [Add members to Group Roster](postman-Members-Roster.csv)